Bayesian Online Learning for Human-assisted Target Localization: Introduction

 Dynamic target localization using sensor measurements collected by autonomous agents has been of interest for a long time.
 Multi-agent target localization where multiple agents from different perspectives obtain measurements from the target and fuse them together has demonstrated an improvement in accuracy~\cite{stachura2011cooperative,nagaty2015probabilistic,robin2016multi}.
 Despite advances in sensor data fusion algorithms and autonomous perception abilities, relying merely on the hard sensor measurements collected by only the autonomous sensors does not always result in an acceptable level of localization accuracy in complex environments.
 This is because autonomous sensors can suffer from observability and target recognition failures, see Fig.~\ref{fig:macine_fail}.
 Recently, including human observers that can provide spatial information to localize dynamic targets in challenging environments has been proposed to compensate for the shortcomings of the autonomous sensors~\cite{kaupp2007shared,kennedy2007spatial,burks2018closed,muesing2021fully}.
 This has resulted in effective tracking and localization of the target in time-critical tasks.

 Humans possess valuable qualitative information derived from their past knowledge and rapid situational awareness that can give them an advantage over machine perception in many scenarios.
-However, it is essential to admit that the sensory inputs provided by humans are inherently subjective and ``soft" in nature~\cite{hall2010human}.
+However, it is essential to admit that sensory inputs provided by humans are inherently \emph{subjective and soft} in nature~\cite{hall2010human}.
 Humans are prone to making mistakes, and their abilities can vary depending on the situation, prior experience, and even the current state of mind.
 Consequently, excessive reliance on human input can lead to poor performance and should be avoided~\cite{sheridan2002humans}.
-It is critical to have a proper \emph{mathematical model} for quantifying human inputs to ensure the success and effectiveness of human-autonomous collaboration for localization.
+It is critical to have a proper \emph{mathematical model} for quantifying human inputs to ensure the success and effectiveness of human-assisted autonomy for localization tasks.
 The model should consider uncertainty factors such as human reliability (errors).
-Additionally, model parameters need to be updated online to capture changes in the uncertainty of human reliability over time.
-By considering these aspects, we can build estimation pipelines that enable efficient integration of human input, thus facilitating improved localization outcomes in cooperative human-autonomous systems.
+Additionally, the model parameters need to be updated online to capture changes in the uncertainty of human reliability over time.
+By considering these aspects, we can build estimation pipelines that enable efficient integration of human input, thus facilitating improved localization outcomes in human-assisted autonomy systems.